KhronosGroup/Vulkan-Samples-Deprecated/samples/layers/README.md

 ### Windows

-Add a reference to VkLayer_&lt;name&gt;.json to the registry key:
+Add a reference to VkLayer_&lt;name&gt;.json to one of the registry keys:

     HKEY_LOCAL_MACHINE\SOFTWARE\Khronos\Vulkan\ExplicitLayers
     HKEY_LOCAL_MACHINE\SOFTWARE\Khronos\Vulkan\ImplicitLayers